Dyslexia and Speech & Language Development

 These problems are not related to intelligence but to differences in how our brains process linguistic information

-Services are provided in small groups of preferably 2 (3 maximum) in 1.5 hour sessions, 2 x a week to address each student's needs with specific individualized strategies.
+Services are provided in small groups of 2 students in 1.5 hour sessions, 2 x a week to address each student's needs with specific individualized strategies.
 The setting is highly interactive to cultivate mutual learning and hands-on intervention that is pencil to paper based to ensure multi-sensory learning.

 Private one-to-one therapy sessions can be organized for those students who require more intense intervention or support.
 Weekend services and summer programs available.

-We are committed to making services accessible to all families in need.
+We are committed to making services accessible to all families and individuals in need.

 Contact: (508) 627-7809 & (508) 614-0906